rcazzara/seldovia/_people/Balashoff_Fitka.md

 source_file: "Balashov Family 2"
 born: nil
 died: nil
+cemetry_plot:
 ---
 # Fitka Balashoff

 **Fitka Balashoff** was born about 1866.
-Some genealogists have listed him as the grandson of Vasilii Ksenofontov Bal’shev, born in Russia about 1778.
-Vasilii’s son Vasilli (1831-1887) was in Kodiak in the late 1800s.
+Some genealogists have listed him as the grandson of Vasilii Ksenofontov Balâ€™shev, born in Russia about 1778.
+Vasiliiâ€™s son Vasilli (1831-1887) was in Kodiak in the late 1800s.
 Much of the information we have about Fitka comes from Yale anthropologist Cornelius Osgood who spent many months in Seldovia in 1930-1931**.** Fitka was the primary source for the Seldovia dialect of